The main theme for this conference is innovation in Forensic Mental Health Nursing (FMHN) practice, improving nursing practice and consumer outcomes.

 The Centre for Forensic Behavioural Science at Swinburne University of Technology is proud to be partnering with the Victorian Institute of Forensic Mental Health (Forensicare) to deliver this event.
 The conference will be held at Swinburne's Hawthorn campus in Melbourne, Australia.

-The event will commence with workshops on the morning of Thursday the 12th of February, with the conference commencing in the afternoon of the same day.
-The conference will continue on Friday the 13th of February.
+The event will commence on Thursday 12 February and continue on Friday 13 February.
 A welcome reception will be held on Thursday evening.

 Key sub-themes